-$Information\ about\ the\ effect\ of\ any\ restatements\ of\ information\ given\ in\ previous\ reports, and\ the\ reasons\ for\ such\ restatements\ can\ be\ found\ in\ Annual\ Reports\ and\ the\ Group\ Data\ Library\ via\ the\ following\ link:$
+Information about the effect of any restatements of information given in previous reports, and the reasons for such restatements can be found in Annual Reports and the Group Data Library via the following link:

 Information on significant changes from previous reporting periods in the list of material topics and topic boundaries can be found on our website and inside the latest annual report.
-There were no changes in the list of material topics for the 2019 Integrated Annual Report compared to the 2018 Integrated Annual Report.
+There were sigtnificant changes in the list of material topics for the 2020 Integrated Annual Report compared to the 2019 Integrated Annual Report.
+See 102-47 for more information.